metadriverse/metadriverse.github.io/_pages/Adv_BMT.md

-## Adv-BMT Overview
+## Adv-BMT

 <div class="img-container" style="width: 100%; margin: 0 auto;">
     <img src="../assets/img/Adv-BMT/Adv-BMT_teaser.png" class="my-image" alt="Image" />
 </div>

-Adv-BMT takes a real-world driving log, and samples adversarial initializations. ....
+Adv-BMT is a two-staged pipeline: first, it initializes diverse collision states between a new adversary agent and ego vehicle; then, it reconstructs the adversarial trajectories via BMT's reverse predictions.
+A rule-based rejection sampling mechanism is used to filter candidate trajectories from unsatisfactory adversarial initializations, and maintain realistic collision interactions.
+In the output, the new agent maintains realistic interactions with surrounding traffic.

 <!--research-section-splitter-->